Hire a professional brick cleaner near you

-Cleaning mortar off brick is useful if you want to reuse the bricks for another project or if dried mortar splatter is ruining the look of a wall.
-Whenever possible, your brick cleaner will first remove excess mortar using water, a hammer, and a chisel.
-Wetting the mortar softens it and your cleaner will carefully chip away until it’s gone.
+Cleaning mortar off brick is useful if you want to reuse the bricks for another project or if dried mortar splatter ruins the look of a wall.
+Your brick cleaner will first remove excess mortar using water, a hammer, and a chisel whenever possible.
+Wetting the mortar softens it, and your cleaner will carefully chip away until it’s gone.
 Failing that, your cleaner may soften the mortar by diluting acid in water.
 They’ll carefully apply the solution to the affected area with a brush and leave it for 5 minutes.
 Once the mortar has softened, your cleaner will wipe it away with a stiff brush.

 Brick paint removal